mrinalinigarg/mrinalinigarg/README.md

 - 👋 Hi, I’m @mrinalinigarg
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning NLP and Biometrics
-- 💞️ I’m avtively looking for Full-time data science roles in the Unites States
+- 💞️ I’m actively looking for Full-time data science roles in the Unites States
 - 📫 How to reach me : mnln17@hawk.iit.edu , https://www.linkedin.com/in/iammrinalini/

 <!---